What to Include in Your Business Expense Policy

 Automate Business Expense Tracking

 After you’ve created your expense policy, your next challenge will be tracking all of your expenses.
-This is where expense reporting software can step in and relieve some of your burden.
+This is where expense management software can step in and relieve some of your burden.

-Expense reporting software automates processes based on the rules in your policy.
+Expense management software automates processes based on the rules in your policy.
 This saves you time and gets approvals and reimbursements to your employees faster.

 Use an expense policy template